Fetal Fentanyl Syndrome: Unveiling a New Syndrome Linked to Fentanyl Use During Pregnancy

 The Clinical Features

 To support their hypothesis, Dr. Gripp’s team documented the physical and developmental features of the children exposed to fentanyl in utero.
-These included cleft palate, abnormalities in hand and foot structure, and male, genital abnormalities.
+These included cleft palate, abnormalities in hand and foot structure, and in males, genital abnormalities.
 A critical part of the study was the distinctive facial features shared by the affected children.
 “Facial development is a complex process influenced by genetic and environmental factors, and these children shared a pattern of facial abnormalities that we hadn’t seen before,” Dr. Gripp noted.

 To objectively assess these facial features, the team employed the GestaltMatcher algorithm presented in the Face2Gene app, which compared the facial characteristics of affected children to controls, including patients with SLOS and Fetal Alcohol Syndrome (FAS).
-“We were able to show that the children with fentanyl exposure had more similarities to each other than to those in the control groups, providing a strong case for a new syndrome,” Dr. Gripp shared.
+“We were able to show that the children with fentanyl exposure had more similarities to each other than to those in the control groups, providing a strong case for a novel syndrome,” Dr. Gripp shared.

-Face2Gene, developed by FDNA, is a facial analysis AI tool that uses machine learning to compare the facial features of patients with known genetic syndromes to those of undiagnosed patients.
+Face2Gene, developed by FDNA, is a facial analysis ai tool that uses machine learning to compare the facial features of patients with known genetic syndromes to those of undiagnosed patients.

 facial photographs of individuals fetal